 Researching Sales Enablement

-Understand the fundamentals of sales enablement and the state of the B2B sales climate.
+Understand the fundamentals of sales enablement and the state of B2B sales.

 Why is Sales Enablement Important?

-Because selling is more challenging and complex than ever.
+Because selling is more now challenging and complex than ever before.

 Buyers Are More Informed